8bitcurser/scout/README.md

 ## Description

-Scout is python + solid project intenteded to survey several open crypto exchange platforms looking for the best buy or sell opportunity for a given pair (e.g USDT/USDC).
+The project intends to survey several open crypto exchange platforms looking for the best buy or sell opportunity for a given pair (e.g USDT/USDC).

 ## What it does